The problem with surface composters

 Leftover food, peelings and cores accumulate there, naturally giving off an odor that attracts surrounding wildlife.

-For rats, field mice or mice, these composters are a real pantry :
+For rats, voles or mice, these composters are a veritable larder :

 - easy to access,